di553c70r/FuncTriage/README.md

 BBs	Basic block count (CFG complexity)
 Score	Final heuristic importance score
 APIs	Detected API calls
+🚀 Usage
+Open a binary in IDA Pro
+Load the script into the IDA Python environment
+Run:
+main()
+Review the ranked analysis output in the IDA console
 🧠 Use Cases

 FuncTriage is useful for: